klark973/vm/README.md

 To shut down a VM in a SSH-session, just remove the `$WORKDIR/.out/RELEASE` file and disconnect.

+### post-install job

+Allows you to perform certain work after installing the OS:

+- on the host system in your `post-install.pre` script and also copying the files to `$INDIR`;
+- in ALT Rescue guest system with `post-install.sh` script;
+- in the chroot of the installed OS from the same script;
+- again on the host system in your `post-install.post` script.

+The results are output to the terminal of the host system during the execution of all scripts inside ALT Rescue and are written to the `$OUTDIR/job.log` log.
+A typical usage is to have only one set of files in the virtual machine directory (`$HOSTDIR`) to run this job with the following default names:

+- `post-install.sh` is the only required file for this job.
+Note that its name is determined by the `$SETUP_SCRIPT` variable, which can be changed through the passed set of parameters, or by the `$SETUP_PROFILE` variable, which can be exported through the environment when the command is run;
+- `post-install.env` (optional) - a set of parameters passed to all executable scripts.
+There can be any arbitrary data, not just those described below;
+- `post-install.pre` (optional) - executed on the host system before starting the main part of the job and can be used, for example, to check the possibility of its execution;
+- `post-install.post` (optional) - executed on the host system after the completion of the main part of the task and can be used, for example, to process the results of the job;
+- `post-install.host-$SETUP_HOSTNAME.tgz` (optional) - archive, usually
+  unpacked by your script to the root of the installed OS.
+It is automatically copied to `$INDIR` if present and if `$SETUP_HOSTNAME` is set;
+- `post-install.user-$SETUP_USERNAME.tgz` (optional) - archive, usually
+  unpacked by your script to the user's home directory in the installed OS.
+  It is automatically copied to `$INDIR` if present.

+Note that there should not be a script named `post-install.job` in the `$HOSTDIR` directory, since it is already in `$LIBEXEC/jobs` and preparing your job, in particular, it mounts everything the necessary directories of the installed OS, so that in the future it would be easier to do chroot into it.
+There is no need to make files executable.

+The `post-install` job can be run multiple times on the same virtual machine with a different set of files and parameters.
+To change the default values, export the `$SETUP_PROFILE` variable to the environment.
+The `post-install` job additionally defines the following parameters:

+- `$SETUP_PROFILE` - Setup profile name.
+It is transmitted only through the environment.
+All of the files listed above begin with this name.
+Default
+  is: "post-install".
+- `$SETUP_VERBOSE` - Non-empty if the job in the ALT Rescue chroot should be run with debug information (`set -x`).
+Debugging is also enabled if the `$INDIR/DEBUG` file is present.
+- `$SETUP_ROOTDEV` - Root partition of the installed OS, eg "/dev/sda3"
+  or "LABEL=SYSTEM".
+If not specified, the `mount-system` command is used to automatically mount the directories of the installed OS.
+- `$SETUP_SCRIPT` - The included script of the your job.
+By default, it's defined by the profile name with the addition of the ".sh" suffix.
+- `$SETUP_HOSTNAME` - The name of the host with the installed OS, if it needs to be changed after installation, or to determine the name of an archive with files for unpack to the root of the installed OS.
+- `$SETUP_USERNAME` - The name of the user in the installed OS to manipulate his profile.
+By default, the username is taken from the host OS.
+- `$SETUP_USER_UID` - UID of the user in the installed OS for manipulating his profile.
+By default, the user's UID is taken from the host OS.
+- `$SETUP_FILES` (array) - A list of files (relative to `$HOSTDIR` or with absolute paths) that need to be additionally copied to `$INDIR` before the job is executed.
+- `$DESTDIR` - Directory with installed OS, for example, "/mnt/system1".
+  Usually it is detected and mounted automatically, but if you need to perform these actions in your script in a different way, write your own non-empty value to this variable.

+You can define any other parameters, for example:

+- `$SETUP_PASSWORD` - Password of the regular user, if you need to change it after OS installation.
+- `$SETUP_ROOT_PWD` - Administrator (root) password, if you need to change it after OS installation.
+- `$SETUP_TIMEZONE` - Time zone, if you need to change it after OS installation.

+You can use the following standard functions in your job script:

+- `fatal()` - Displays an error message and crashes.
+- `run()` - Performs the specified action and logs it.

 ## Usage examples

 `vm -c 8 -m 4G @create WS10 /iso/image.iso @job prepare @run @backup`